iamazhar/VideoCallUI/README.md

 # Contribute

-We would love for you to contribute to VideoCallController, check the "Contributing" section and send us your pull request.
+I would love for you to contribute to VideoCallController, send me your pull request.

 # Let us know

-We’d be really happy if you sent us links to your projects where you use our component.
-Just send an email to azharcodes[at]gmail.com and do let us know if you have any questions or suggestion.
+I’d be really happy if you sent me links to your projects where you use our component.
+Just send an email to azharcodes[at]gmail.com and do let me know if you have any questions or suggestion.